loyalperson/TradeNote/README.md

 ### About
 There are numerous great and very powerful trading journals out there.
 However, I wanted to build a journal for traders who care about data security and privacy but also for individuals that need simplicity and flexibility.

-By creating and sharing TradeNote as an open source project, I hope to help other days traders like myself store, discover and recollect trade patterns so they can become and remain consistent and profitable traders.
+By creating and sharing NoeticTrader as an open source project, I hope to help other days traders like myself store, discover and recollect trade patterns so they can become and remain consistent and profitable traders.

 ![dashboard](https://f003.backblazeb2.com/file/7ak-public/tradenote/TradeNote-Dashboard.png "Dashboard")